PilzDE/psen_scan_v2/README.md

 ### Optional Parameters

-_name_ (_string_, default: "laser_1")<br/>
+_tf_prefix_ (_string_, default: "laser_1")<br/>
 Name of this scanner that can be changed to differentiate between multiple devices.
-By convention this is also used as tf prefix.
+By convention this is used as tf prefix.

 _angle_start_ (_double_, default: -2.398 (= -137.4 deg))<br/>
 Start angle of measurement.
 (Radian)